CXWorld/CapFrameX/README.md

 * Report: parameter table
 * Synchronization: display changed times(dc), histogram data

-# Test application monitoring library
+# Using CX monitoring library in your own projects
 The hardware monitoring library is based on [OpenHardareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor).
 It is customized and extended with many additional sensors.
 If you want to use it in your own projects note the following points.
 * Import the projects "OpenHardwareMonitorLib" and "CapFrameX.Monitoring.Contracts"
 * Allow unsafe code in the build options of the project "OpenHardwareMonitorLib"